-How to connect JBL speakers together?
+How to connect JBL speakers together

 Here’s a step-by-step guide on how to link JBL speakers together.

-How to link JBL speakers together
+How to connect two JBL speakers together

-Turn on all the JBL speakers by pressing the ‘Power Button’.
+Turn on all the JBL speakers by pressing the ‘Power Button’

 Press the ‘Bluetooth Button‘ on the primary speaker to enable pairing with the source.